raghavtalwar/Red-Team-Operations/12 - Command and Control (TA0011)/Empire C2.md

 ![[Pasted image 20240123202431.png]]

-### Deliver Execute the stager to create an Agent on your Slingshot Linux VM
+### Deliver Stager - Execute the stager to create an Agent on your Slingshot Linux VM
 1. **Deliver** your stager to Slingshot Linux.
 On the Stagers dashboard, click the three vertical dots icon under actions to bring up the actions menu.
 Click Copy to Clipboard.
 2. **Execute:** Open up a new terminal window as the user sec565 and enter Ctrl+Shift+v to paste the stager code.
 You can see here that we are echoing python code into python3.
 The stager is base64 encoded by default.
 3. **Callback:** Press enter and a subprocess will be created, Empire will receive a web request and a new agent will be registered with the C2.

 ![[Pasted image 20240123204357.png]]
-### Ensure communication works properly | Agent Interaction
+### Agent Interaction - Ensure communication works properly

 1. Click on the chain icon on the left navigation window to bring up the Agents dashboard.
 Your new agent will get assigned a randomly generated name.
 On the dashboard you will see important information about your agent:
 	- The Name column is a randomly generated name assigned by Empire, you can and should change this name to something that is easy to recognize.